 Potential Messaging Opportunities

-Here are some ways that you can use Push notifications and SMS notifications with your curbside pickup software.
-As you build these messages, remember that this is a great opportunity to communicate your brand to your customers, don’t be afraid to let your business’s personality shine through!
+Here are some ways that you can seamlessly use Push notifications and SMS notifications with your curbside pickup software.
+As you build these messages, remember that this is a great opportunity to communicate your brand to your customers and support your customer journey, don’t be afraid to let your business’s personality shine through!

 It’s also important to understand that there is a range of messaging opportunities outside of what we list below, and it’s all dependent on how you establish your curbside pickup solution.